jane-street-immersion-program/raster/README.md

 <img src="./images/reference-beach_portrait_blur.png" width="350">
 </center>

+### Write an expect test
+Write an expect test that uses the provided reference image (`images/reference-beach_portrait_blur.png`) to verify that your solution is correct.

 ## 4 Dither
 In the file called `dither.ml`, implement the `transform` function.
 Dithering is a technique used to print a gray picture in a legacy medium (such as a newspaper) where no